Govt staff, elderly women among four conned in city

-At least four incidents of attention diversion were reported in different parts of the city.
-Victims include two elderly women and a government staffer.
+At least four incidents of attention diversion were reported from different parts of the city and victims include two elderly women and a government staffer.

 Chennai:

-Later, he offered to fold the rings in a handkerchief and stuffed them into his shirt pocket.
-Making Shankar wait at the bus stop, the man fled the spot.
-Shankar, who on suspicion checked the kerchief, found the rings weighing about 1.5 sovereigns missing.
-Based on his complaint, the MGR Nagar police registered a case and launched a hunt for the suspect with the help of CCTV footage.
+Later, he offered to fold the rings in a kerchief and stuffed it into his shirt pocket.
+Making Shankar wait at the bus stop, the man vanished from the spot.
+Shankar who on suspicion checked the kerchief and found the rings weighing about 1.5 sovereigns missing.
+Based on his complaint, MGR Nagar police have registered a case and have launched a hunt for the suspect with the help of CCTV footage.

-Similarly, the Valasaravakkam police launched a hunt for an autorickshaw-borne duo for robbing a construction labourer of his gold chain.
-The victim, Ramu of Kovilambakkam, was walking at Valasaravakkam when an autorickshaw pulled next to him.
-The man in the passenger seat, wearing a mask, asked him to go with them for work at a house in the neighbourhood.
-When the autorickshaw reached a secluded spot, the duo robbed Ramu.
+Similarly, Valasaravakkam police have launched a hunt for an autorickshaw-borne duo who robbed a construction labourer of his gold chain.
+The victim Ramu of Kovilambakkam was walking by in Valasaravakkam when an autorickshaw pulled next to him and the man in the passenger seat wearing a mask asked him to get in for work at a house in the neighbourhood.
+However, the autorickshaw reached a secluded place where the duo robbed Ramu and fled the spot.

-Meanwhile, two elderly women lost their gold chains on MTC buses and the Tondiarpet police have launched a hunt for the suspects.
-M Kamatchiammal (70) of Choolai found five sovereigns missing while alighting the bus at Tondiarpet and Alamelu (75) of New Washermenpet found 1.5 sovereigns missing when she got down at Tondiarpet.
+Meanwhile, two elderly women lost their gold chains in the MTC bus and Tondiarpet police have launched a hunt for the suspects.
+M Kamatchiammal (70) of Choolai found her 5 sovereigns missing while getting down from an MTC bus at Tondiarpet, while Alamelu (75) of New Washermenpet found her 1.5 sovereigns missing when she got down at Tondiarpet to go to hospital.

 Conversations